 - You will only be permitted to drink water (no other food or drink is allowed)

 As a witness you will follow a standard procedure of swearing an oath.
 When giving evidence it is crucial that you are not in contact with another person both face to face and/or electronically.
 You will also not be allowed to have any hard copy or electronic documents or notes in front of you when giving your statement.

 This applies for the whole period from when you take the oath to the conclusion of your evidence.
 This includes the time during any breaks or additional days in the hearing.

-James Constable comments on his experience to date:
+Our lawyer comments on his experience to date:

 ‘I have had a mixed experience over the past couple of months in attending virtual hearings.
 It has felt strange putting on a shirt, tie, jacket and a pair of shorts (out of camera sight), especially during spells of hot, sunny weather.